Information for undergraduate freshers

 Welfare and medical registration

 New students are encouraged to register with an Oxford doctor, and we strongly encourage all Hertford students to register with the College Doctors at the 28 Beaumont Street Surgery.
-This letter from the College Doctors includes details regarding online medical registration, which you should complete prior to your arrival in Oxford.
+The letter below from the College Doctors includes details regarding online medical registration, which you should complete prior to your arrival in Oxford on the Campus Doctor website.
 You should complete this in addition to the in-person medical registration appointment with the College Doctors at the start of term.
 The following documents provide further useful information:

 Academic dress (‘sub fusc’)